News of Effective Help Wherever, Whenever Needed

 But Irma’s wrath was inevitable, and it left in its wake downed trees, wrecked roofs, and no power for over a million residents suffering in the sweltering heat.
 All told, VMs spent more than 70,000 hours before and after Irma doing what they do best: bringing effective help—from clearing debris to giving assists and serving meals.

-FLOODING & MUDSLIDES—PERU
+FLOODING AND MUDSLIDES—PERU

 Peru was hit with the worst flooding in three decades, causing mudslides and landslides, displacing 100,000 and injuring thousands.
 VMs helped clear mud and debris, built makeshift houses and delivered water and medical supplies to those affected, aiding nearly 77,000 Peruvians.